respectZ/glowstone/README.md

     project.RP.Path = filepath.Join("packs", "RP")

     // Preload BP and RP packs from the path.
-    // Warning: this may causes some error for some compabilities.
+    // Warning: this is unstable and may cause some errors for some compabilities.
-    // This isn't necessary if you didn't need read.
+    // This isn't necessary if you didn't need any read operation. project.Preload()
-    // Alternative option is by reading the required files only. project.Preload()

     // Do something here.